-When the remaining engine oil life is 0 percent, the engine oil life indicator will be blinking.
+When the remaining engine oil life is 0 percent, the engine oil life indicator will blink.
 The display comes on every time you turn the ignition switch to the ON (II) position.
-When you see this message, have the indicated maintenance performed by your dealer as soon as possible.
+The maintenance minder indicator (🔑) also comes on and remains on in the instrument panel.
+When you see this message, immediately have the indicated maintenance performed by your dealer.

-If you still do not perform the indicated maintenance, you will see a negative mileage.
-It is displayed when you drive over 10 miles (for U.S. models) or 10 km (for Canadian models) after seeing the 0 percent message.
-Afterward, it shows your driving distance if you continue to drive.
+If you do not perform the indicated maintenance, negative mileage is displayed and begins to blink after the vehicle has been driven 10 miles (10 km) or more.

+Negative mileage means your vehicle has passed the maintenance required point.

 Immediately have the indicated maintenance done by your dealer.